US STOCKS-S&P, Nasdaq rise after two days of losses; Dow slips

 By Yashaswini Swamynathan

-Dec 2 The S&P and the Nasdaq rose for the first time in three days, helped by gains in healthcare and consumer staples stocks, but the Dow was weighed down by Goldman Sachs.
+Dec 2 The S&P 500 and the Nasdaq rose in morning trade on Friday, lifted by gains in consumer staples and utility stocks, while the Dow was weighed down by declines in bank shares.

-Major Wall Street indexes have hit a series of record highs after Donald Trump won the U.S. presidential election as investors bet that his policies would be market friendly.

-The post-election rally was led by bank and industrial sectors, which would benefit from simpler regulations and higher fiscal spending.
+Industrial and banks stocks have been the biggest gainers of a post-election rally as investors expect these sectors to benefit the most from President-elect Donald Trump's policies.

-A report from the U.S. Labor Department showed that employers in private and public sectors hired more people last month than economists had expected, adding to the prospects of an interest rate hike when the Federal Reserve meets in the coming weeks.
+A report from the U.S. Labor Department showed 178,000 jobs were added in the public and private sectors in November, compared with economists' expectation of 175,000.
+Unemployment rate dropped to a more than nine-year low of 4.6 percent.

-However, investor reaction to Friday's jobs report was muted as investors appeared to have already priced in a hike this month.
+However, investor reaction to Friday's report was muted as the markets have already priced in a rate hike in December.

+Traders currently see a 92.4 percent chance of a hike this month, according to Thomson Reuters data.

 Wall Street believes that the Fed is going to raise interest rates in December regardless of Friday's jobs data, given the sustained growth in the labor market, said Mark Cabana, head of U.S. short rates strategy at Bank of America Merrill Lynch in New York.

-Eight of the 11 major S&P 500 sectors were higher, while financials took the biggest hit, with a 0.68 percent drop.
+Seven of the 11 major S&P sectors rose, with real estate in the lead with a 1.62 percent rise.

-Goldman Sachs fell for the first time in four days, weighing the most on the Dow, while Bank of America, Citigroup and Wells Fargo were the top drags on the S&P.

-"The move in financials is nothing more than people taking some profits after a strong run," said Andre Bakhos, managing director at Janlyn Capital in Bernardsville, New Jersey.

-The S&P 500 index showed 11 new 52-week highs and five new lows, while the Nasdaq recorded 54 new highs and 36 new lows.
+The S&P 500 index showed four new 52-week highs and four new lows, while the Nasdaq recorded 29 new highs and 17 new lows.
 (Reporting by Yashaswini Swamynathan in Bengaluru; Editing by Anil D'Silva)

 * Dow up 0.14 pct, S&P 500 down 0.07 pct, Nasdaq up 0.02 pct (Updates to mid-afternoon, changes byline)